 Cheryl Graham adjudicates all areas of marching band as well as large group and solo and ensemble events.
 Under her direction, the Marching Quakers received three Bands of America national titles, numerous BOA regional championships, as well as years of OMEA superior ratings.
 Cheryl was the general effect caption head for OMEA marching adjudication from 2012-2014.
 Cheryl is a 1965 graduate of Parma Valley Forge High School and a 1969 graduate of Muskingum University with a Bachelor of Music Education degree.
 She received a Master’s in Music Education from The University of Akron.

 April Linard received her Master’s in music education from Kent State University and her Bachelor’s in Music Education from Malone University.
-She began her teaching career as a long-term substitute teacher in 2005 for Claymont City Schools until 2006 where she was hired as the current band director at Union Local Schools in Belmont, Ohio.
-In addition to teaching band for all grades 5-12, she also teaches general music and theatre.
+She began her teaching career as a long-term substitute teacher in 2005 for Claymont City Schools until 2006 where she was hired as the band director at Union Local Schools in Belmont, Ohio.
+In 2022, she became the band director for Claymont City Schools.
+In addition to teaching band for all grades 5-12, she also teaches 5th grade general music.
 April is a member of the National Association for Music Education and the Ohio Music Educators Association.

-She is currently in her 12th year as the Director of Bands at Union Local Schools in Belmont, OH where she has lead the marching band to OMEA State Finals in 2016 for the first time in school history and then again in 2017.
-She was selected to direct the Ohio Valley Athletic Conference All Star Marching Band in 2009 and has had multiple students chosen to participate in the Macy’s Great American Marching Band in New York City for the past four years.
+She is currently in her 1st year as the Director of Bands at Claymont City Schools.
+Prior to her hiring at Claymont, she was the Director of Bands at Union Local Schools in Belmont, OH for 16 years where she lead the marching band to OMEA State Finals in 2016 for the first time in school history and then again in 2017 & 2019.
+She was selected to direct the Ohio Valley Athletic Conference All Star Marching Band in 2009 and has had multiple students chosen to participate in the Macy’s Great American Marching Band in New York City for the past eight years.

 Many people have influenced April’s musical career but gives the most credit to her parents, Mark & Lori, her high school band director Doug Wagner, her college band director Neal McMullian, trumpet professor Chris Hall and her very close friends Bill & Cheryl Graham.